- Subscribe Today

 Energizer’s journey into lean – and the unification of lean concepts to machinery reliability – began in Maryville . . . and somewhere over the Pacific Ocean.

-In 2000, Dana Billings, the assistant plant manager for the Maryville site, became fascinated by the improvement principles employed by companies such as Toyota.
+Dana Billings, the assistant plant manager for the Maryville site, became fascinated by the improvement principles employed by companies such as Toyota.
 Later that year, he began experimenting with 5-S workplace organization activities and had some success.

 “Dana kept nudging, pushing, prodding,” says Hockridge.
 “He’d cut out articles and feed this information to Joe Tisone.
 He’d send them with a note saying, ‘This is stuff we need to get into.’”